About Truth Tables

 Explanation of the Truth Table Rule Types:

-- Data Return Rule (Single): Returns single variable into the flow.
+- Data Return Rule (Single): Returns a single variable into the flow.

 - Action Rule: Passes in value and executes a flow.